CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Prompt 1:
-ok, i want you to research the historical context of the pentax 67. what years it was manufactured, what was the price, who was the market, what was the critical reception
+ok, i want you to research the historical context of the yashica D. what years it was manufactured, what was the price, who was the market, what was the critical reception

 Prompt 2:
 Ok, now research if there are any interesting facts about it. any famous photos taken with it, any interesting quirks, etc